 - Here is the LINK to the very detailed page of information about the province’s support to businesses and workers (including co-operatives) as a result of the COVID-19 pandemic.

-- Re-Open Saskatchewan Training Subsidy (RSTS) Program.
-An employer-driven, short term training program that provides eligible employers with financial support to train employees.
-DETAILS.
+- The Re-Open Saskatchewan Training Subsidy (RSTS) Program is an employer-driven, short term training program that provides eligible employers with financial support to train employees.
+Applications must be received before March 31, 2021.

 - The Law Society of Saskatchewan has assembled helpful legal information and general guidance for employers, organizations, and individuals related to many different aspects of COVID-19, and the Re-Opening Plan.
 Access it through this LINK.